Normal Amsler Grid appearance.

 “Wet” AMD is the most common reason people with dry AMD lose vision.
 This happens when an eye with dry AMD develops scar tissue growth under the center of the retina (called the macula), causing damage that destroys the macula and central, sharp vision.
 Without macular vision, your ability to read, recognize faces, and drive may be lost.

-If you have “dry” AMD, Retinal Protective Therapy TM (RPT) is the first and only retinal treatment to reduce the risk of vision loss in dry AMD.
-It does this extraordinarily well.
+If you have “dry” AMD, Retinal Protective Therapy TM (RPT) can reduce the risk of vision loss in dry AMD.
 The Age-Related Eye Disease Study (AREDS) showed that vitamins can reduce the risk of visual loss in dry AMD by about 4% per year.
-RPT can reduce your risk of visual loss by as much as 90%, or more, per year.
+Recent studies suggest that RPT can reduce your risk of visual loss by as much as 90%, or more, per year.
 At the same time, RPT improves indoor vision, making it easier to read and watch TV.

-If you have “wet” AMD, RPT helps in several important ways.
+If you have “wet” AMD, RPT can help in several important ways.
 As you know, drugs injected into the eye are the primary treatment for wet AMD.
-A recent study of over 220 US retina specialists shows that RPT helps drugs work better in “wet” AMD.
+RPT helps these drugs work better.
 What does this mean?
-First, RPT decreases the number of injections needed by over 50%.
-Second, despite needing fewer injections, patients receiving RPT have better vision that those getting injections alone.
-Third, by markedly decreasing injections, RPT reduces the risks of vision-threatening complications of injections, such as macular atrophy and glaucoma.
+RPT can decrease the number of injections needed.
+By decreasing the number of injections, RPT can reduce the risks of vision-threatening complications of injections, such as macular atrophy and glaucoma.